-Broadly, I am interested in how innate motivation or homeostatic drives change activity in the brain and subsequently alter attention and perception.
-Within the clinical realm, I would like to understand how altered social motivation is encoded in neural signals and how differences in neural structure and connectivity manifest in atypical social cognition.
-My graduate work focused on identifying the network of brain regions that function together to select objects with social relevance (like faces).
-I found that this network was hypoactive in children diagnosed with Autism Spectrum Disorder (ASD), which may be part of the reason people with ASD don’t pay as much attention to the social world.
-In another segment of my research, I attempt to dissect the separate components that contribute to guiding our attention towards motivationally relevant stimuli.
+Dr. Troiani has received funding to understand the influence of reward-selective regions, such as the amygdala and orbitofrontal cortex on social attention.
+This work focused on identifying the network of brain regions that function together to select objects with social relevance (like faces).
+She found that this network was hypoactive in children diagnosed with Autism Spectrum Disorder (ASD), which may be part of the reason people with ASD don’t pay as much attention to and learn from the social world.
+In another segment of her research, she attempts to dissect the separate components that contribute to guiding our attention towards motivationally relevant stimuli.
 This segment of my work examines whether social rewards drive behavior differently than other types of rewards (like food).
 Do different types of rewards rely on distinct or overlapping regions of the brain?
 How do individual differences in brain structure influence the type of rewards we seek out and find enjoyable?
-As a Postdoctoral Research Fellow at Temple University, I started to examine some of these hypotheses in college students.
-My work suggests that humans have sub-regions in the part of the brain that processes rewards that are dedicated to processing social rewards.
-In future work, I hope to explore how these regions develop and whether malfunctioning of these regions contribute to the impaired social cognition trajectory seen in ASD.
-In addition, I would like to further develop my methods to identify gene-brain-behavior links in neurodevelopmental disorders.
+Her work suggests that humans have sub-regions in the part of the brain that processes rewards that are dedicated to processing social rewards.
+In ongoing work, she is exploring how these regions differ in the brains of people with psychiatric and neurodevelopmental disorders.

 - Troiani V & Schultz RT .
 (2013, Jun).
 Amygdala, Pulvinar, and Inferior Parietal Cortex Contribute to Early Processing of Faces without Awareness.
-Frontiers in Human Neuroscience. , 7, 241.
+Frontiers rel="noopener noreferrer" rel="noopener noreferrer" rel="noopener noreferrer" in Human Neuroscience. rel="noopener noreferrer" , 7, 241.
 Full Text

 - Kohls G, Perino M, Taylor JM, Mavda EN, Cayless SJ, Troiani V, Price E, Faja S, Herrington JD & Schultz RT.
 (2013, Sep).
-The nucleus accumbens is involved in both the pursuit of social reward and the avoidance of social punishment.
-Neuropsychologia , 51(11), 2062-2069.
+The nucleus accumbens is involved in both the pursuit of social reward and the avoidance rel="noopener noreferrer" rel="noopener noreferrer" rel="noopener noreferrer" of social punishment. rel="noopener noreferrer" Neuropsychologia , rel="noopener noreferrer" 51(11), 2062-2069.
 Full Text

 PhD, University of Pennsylvania School of Medicine, 2008-2013